-Florida Sportsman Magazine is the source for the best where-to and how-to fishing information in the state.
+Florida Sportsman Magazine is the source for the best where-to and how-to fishing information in the state, with added coverage of hunting, boating and other traditional outdoors recreation.
 Published continuously since 1969, each issue showcases the insights and guidance of leading experts, packaged with the work of award-winning journalists, photographers and designers.
 Written in an entertaining, relaxed style, Florida Sportsman feature articles and editorials reveal new ways of thinking about techniques, boats, gear and hot locales to fish.

 In terms of fishery advocacy, Florida Sportsman has been the leader from its inception.
 Noted journalist and publisher Karl Wickstrom founded the magazine on the premise that we can both help people enjoy Florida’s outdoors while at the same time making it a better place.
 A few of the network’s achievements include:

 * Initiating and spearheading the constitutional amendment banning entanglement nets

 * Winning no-sale status for Florida red drum (redfish)